Invest in a Villa in France or Spain, which is Best?

 Make Money with a Villa or Gite

-Spain Gets more Sunshine
+Spain Gets More Sunshine

 France Receives more Visitors

-The French work Less Hours
+The French Work Fewer Hours

 France has the Best Roads

-Whereas France is more traditional, perhaps more tranquil and relaxing, depending which of the thirteen regions you decided to adopt.
-France offers easy access for those families who prefer to drive or retirees who don’t seek the Spanish sunshine and heat, by ferry, Eurostar and car being conveniently situated across the channel.
-Car enthusiasts and drivers will confirm the unforgettable memories of driving around the countryside and through France, often on routes nationales (A roads) thanks to an excellent road and motorway network.
-If you’re into cars and France, you must check the Napoléon Route, a classic gravity-defying 325km road that’s worth the extra hours getting to your final destination.
+Car enthusiasts and drivers will confirm the unforgettable memories of driving around the countryside and through France, often on routes nationales (A roads), thanks to an excellent road and motorway network.
+If you’re into cars and France, you must check out the Napoléon Route, a classic, gravity-defying 325km road that’s worth the extra hours it takes to reach your final destination.

 Tapas versus ‘French Entrées’